Multiple Output Regression with Latent Noise: Efficient computation by reparameterization

 can be evaluated inexpensively.
-Through reparameterization, the posterior covariance matrix of $\Psi$ becomes of the form (\ref{eq:stegle_trick}) and the eigenvalue decomposition is then used to generate samples from the posterior distribution of $\Psi$.
+After reparameterizing the model in the proposed way the posterior covariance matrix of $\Psi$ becomes of the form (\ref{eq:stegle_trick}) and the eigenvalue decomposition can then be used to efficiently generate samples from the posterior distribution of $\Psi$.
 We note that the trick can also be applied to the original formulation of the Bayesian reduced-rank regression model by \citet{Geweke96} and the R-code published with this article allows generating samples from the original model as well.
-In the next Section, we compare the computational cost of the algorithm using the naive Gibbs sampler and the improved version that uses the new parameterization.
+In the next Section, we compare the computational cost of the algorithm using the na{\"i}ve Gibbs sampler and the improved version that uses the new parameterization.